mkellsy/mkellsy.github.io/encompass/global-identifiers.md

 Global identifiers is a set of endpoints designed to give you the required information to interact with other endpoints.

 ## List Suppliers
-You will be assigned a vendor ID.
-This ID seperates you from other vendors on Orchestra Connect.
-However some systems like objectives are seperated by supplier.
 We know that you may have multiple suppliers and will need to interact with the data in different ways.

-This endpoint will give you access to the IDs for each supplier attached to your vendor ID.
-Also note that your vendor ID is tied to your Prefix.
+This endpoint will give you access to the IDs for each unique supplier you may have.

 Request
 ```sh